b3h1ndy0u/SuperDox/README.md

 - **IN ORDER FOR THE PASSWORD STRENGTH ANALYZER TO WORK PROPERLY, YOU MUST OPEN CLATSCOPE INFO TOOL IN THE FOLDER THAT HAS "PASSWORDS.TXT"**

-- You will need to enter your own Google Custom Sesarch & Have I been Pwned API key to use all the features in this tool.
+- You will need to enter your own Google Custom Search, OpenAI, Botometer, Perplexity & a Have I been Pwned API key to use all the features in this tool (unless you subscribe to the above mentioned service).
 - If you want to use the password strength checker against a dictionary or known common-passwords file, place your dictionary file as passwords.txt in the same directory as the script.
+There is already a dictionary file in the installation package with millions of common passwords.
-- The script references Google Custom Search API keys (API_KEY, CX, and CLIENT_ID) and HIBP API key.
-If you want to use the features that query external services (like Google search or HIBP), you must obtain valid keys and place them in the script. **Important:** If you do not have valid API keys, the related external queries (e.g. person search, reverse phone lookup) will fail or return errors.
+- The script references a Google Custom Search API key (API_KEY, CX, and CLIENT_ID), an OpenAI API key, a Perplexity API key, a Botometer API key, and HIBP API key.
+If you want to use the features that query external services (like Google search or HIBP), you must obtain valid keys and place them in the script.
+- **Important:** If you do not have valid API keys, the related external queries (e.g. person search, reverse phone lookup, business search, travel risk search, Botometer search) will fail or return errors.

 **Below is a closer look at what each function in the script accomplishes:**